bad64/OpenFightStick/Ork/220x220mm/README.md

 	- Crown levers with the -FJ suffix will fit
 	- All (known) Fanta levers will fit
 	- **American levers/Eurosticks will not fit**
-- Four additional square nuts to mount the lever to
+- Four 5.5x2mm square nuts to mount the lever to
 - Four button or machine head M3 screws (any length between 3 and 6mm *should* work.
 Use spacers if needed, just be careful to not screw through the panel)
 - The appropriate top plate for your lever (Pick the 35mm hole if you have a full collar Korean lever, otherwise the 24mm one)
 - 8 **screw-in** 30mm buttons